-We help and encourage North Texas writers of all genres and experience levels to produce professional quality writing suitable for publication.
-We do this by providing read and critique sessions, educational activities, networking opportunities and a welcoming, inclusive atmosphere.
+We help writers of all genres and experience levels to produce and promote professionally published work.
+We do this by providing read-and-critique sessions, educational activities, ongoing author support, networking opportunities and a welcoming, inclusive community.

 The Workshop meets EVERY Wednesday, regardless of holidays or weather.
 We welcome visitors to come to any of these regular weekly meeting.
 There is no need to notify us in advance, just show up!
 It has been years since a meeting was canceled for any reason.

-We meet at 7 p.m. at the Simmons Center in Euless, TX and rarely go past 10:00 p.m.
+We meet at 7 p.m. at the Simmons Center, 508 Simmons Drive in Euless, TX and rarely go past 10:00 p.m.
 Many continue on after the meeting at a nearby IHOP on 183 and Westpark/Murphy in Euless.

 Saturday Night Write meets on the third Saturday of each month to provide instruction and encouragement to writers in the community surrounding UT Arlington (and anyone else who wants to drive out to meet up with us).
 Our discussion leader presents a structured topic and background research to spark interactive participation, focusing on various aspects of craft.
 Everyone is welcome to join us for these FREE events.

 Please join us Saturday December 16, 4-6 PM at the Flying Fish Restaurant in Arlington.
 This month we will discuss Introducing Information Without Infodumping.
 Food prices are reasonable, but no purchases are required for these FREE events.
 Flying Fish is located in downtown Arlington, on Abram between Cooper and Collins.